 The Late Nineteenth Century

 By early 1870, Mary Ann Manley and her children left Tyldesley and moved to Wimslow (both she and her son, Edmund would both later be buried in the family grave in Tyldesley).
 The house was advertised for rent and in July 1870, the Tarbuck family moved into the property.
 John Tarbuck (1826) and his wife Margaret (1834) had previously lived in Abram with their children: Harold (1865), Edith (1866), Bertha (1868), Rhoda (1870).
-In 1871 the family are living at Manley House, along with Margaret’s mother Jane Jackson.
-During the 1870s the family was completed by the following children: Ludovic & Herbert (1874 -twins) and Margaret (1876) and in 1881 the family employed a maid, 21 year old Elizabeth Horrocks.
+By 1871 the family were living at Manley House, along with Margaret’s mother Jane Jackson.
+During the 1870s the family was completed by the following children: Ludovic & Herbert (1874 -twins) and Margaret (1876) and the household was extended by the employment of a domestic maid in 1881, 21 year old Elizabeth Horrocks.

 The Bennett Family